Three Ways To Save Paper And Ink In Your Office

 Between saving the environment and saving money in your bank account, especially during current times, the more ways you can find to reduce waste and cost, the better off you're going to be.
 There are many ways to help the environment that can be practiced in both the home and office.
 Saving money and reducing expenses takes a conscientious effort as well.

 Trees, where paper originates from, are a finite resource and we need to use Earth's supplies with care and good stewardship.
 Ink is one of those supplies it seems you can go through in a hurry, and constantly replenishing your ink supplies can be expensive.
-Listed below are three ways you can save paper and ink in your office or home office.
+Listed below are three ways you can save paper and printer ink in your office or home.

 - Print in draft mode when possible.
 It isn't always necessary to print documents with the full force of the ink being applied to the page.
 How many documents/pages do you print in one day?
 How many are really necessary when you stop and think about it?
 What do you do with those pages anyway?
 Keep them or do you end up throwing them in the paper recycle box because you don't have anywhere to store them?
 Chances are probably good that a lot of the text, graphics, and pictures you might print on a whim could actually just as easily be scrutinized on your computer screen.
 For the items you do choose to print, unless they are contract-related or super important, set your printer to "draft" mode.
 Draft mode uses less ink but you still have the printed page if you need it.
 The quality won't be top of the line, but you will be helping the environment and saving money.